oven-sh/bun/README.md

 When a `bun.lockb` exists and `package.json` hasn't changed, Bun downloads missing dependencies lazily.
 If the package with a matching `name` & `version` already exists in the expected location within `node_modules`, Bun won't attempt to download the tarball.

-What about platform-specific dependencies?
+##### Platform-specific dependencies?

-Bun stores `cpu` and `os` values from npm in the lockfile along with the resolved packages, but skips mismatched packages at runtime.
+Bun stores normalized `cpu` and `os` values from npm in the lockfile, along with the resolved packages.
+It skips downloading, extracting, and installing packages disabled for the current target at runtime.
 This means the lockfile won't change between platforms/architectures even if the packages ultimately installed do change.
-Note that Bun skips downloading & extracting tarballs if the package is not available for the target platform.

-What about peer dependencies?
+##### Peer dependencies?

 Peer dependencies are handled similarly to yarn. `bun install` does not automatically install peer dependencies and will try to choose an existing dependency.